Democrats scored election win in Texas. How significant is it for Trump?

 Democrats win special elections in Texas.
 How significant is it for Trump?

-US president dismisses Democratic victory in Texas State Senate district he won by 17 points as a ‘local’ race.
+US president dismisses Taylor Rehmet’s Texas State Senate victory as a ‘local’ race.

 Democrats in the United States are rejoicing over a Texas State Senate special election victory they say reflects growing discontent with President Donald Trump’s policies, months before the US midterm elections.